Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 While the specific advantages may vary on a case-by-case basis there are some explicitly outlined by the U.S. Department of Labor Fact Sheet #62Q, “H-1B-dependent and willful violator employers which employ only exempt H-1B workers on a Labor Condition Application (LCA) are relieved from the additional obligations with which they would otherwise be required to comply: non-displacement, recruitment, and hiring.”

-An employer can apply for your H-1B visa even while you’re living outside of the U.S. After it’s approved, you need to get an H-1B visa stamp at the U.S. Consulate or Embassy in your home county, and then you can legally enter the U.S.
+An employer can apply for your H-1B visa even while you’re living outside of the U.S. After it’s approved, you need to get an H-1B visa stamp at the U.S. Consulate or Embassy in your home country, and then you can legally enter the U.S.

-H-1B status, you’ll need the new employer to file a petition on your behalf.
+H-1B transfers are possible.
+However, if you decide you want to change employers after getting H-1B status, you’ll need the new employer to file a petition on your behalf.
 The exception is if you’re cap-exempt and moving to another cap-exempt employer.
 The most significant benefit of the H-1B Portability rule is that it lets H-1B workers switch jobs without any risk of being out of status.
 What’s more, an employer can employ a foreign worker sooner than they usually would.

 Find out about different types of green cards in the U.S.